-In one corner of the Ancient lab, a tall metal cabinet holds cardboard boxes and brown envelopes bulging with zip-lock bags containing specimens: feathers and bones from various species, as well as coprolites-human, dog, undetermined, and, of course, turkey.
+In one corner of the Ancient lab, a tall metal cabinet holds cardboard boxes and brown envelopes bulging with zip-lock bags containing specimens: feathers and bones from various species, as well as coprolites human, dog, undetermined, and, of course, turkey.
 Most of the turkey poops are 2-3 inches long and a bit bigger around than a standard yellow pencil.
-They're brownish-gray, dry and crumbly, but amazingly intact considering they were produced by birds that lived more than 1,500 years

-Like tomatoes and tobacco, turkeys were a gift from the New World to the Old.
-Europe had no turkeys of its own, wild or domestic, but when the Spanish came to the New World in the early 1500s, the Aztecs in Mexico already had herds of turkeys numbering in the hundreds of birds.
-The species had been domesticated by pre-Aztec people before 200 BC.
+They're brownish-gray, dry and crumbly, but amazingly intact considering they were produced by birds that lived more than 1,500 years he Old.
+Europe had no turkeys of its own, wild or domestic, but when the had been domesticated by pre-Aztec people before 200 BC.
 The Spaniards took Aztec turkeys back to Europe, where they thrived.
-They became popular as barnyard fowl and favorites of bird fanciers, who bred an array of showy, distinctive strains from the basic Aztec stock.
-Within a couple hundred years they'd become such a symbol of holiday abundance that Scrooge proved his new-found humanity by buying the Cratchit family the huge turkey hanging in the butcher-shop window.
+They became popular as barnyard fowl and favorites of bird fanciers, who bred an array of showy, they'd become such a symbol of holiday abundance that Scrooge proved his new-found humanity by buying the Cratchit family the huge turkey hanging in the butcher-shop window.
 And when the Pilgrims and other immigrants started their new lives in America, they brought turkeys with them-turkeys descended from birds that originated in Mexico.